Generative Modeling Helps Weak Supervision (and Vice Versa): The WSGAN Model

-Where $\mathfrak{R}$ is the Rademacher complexity of the function class.
+where $\mathfrak{R}$ is the Rademacher complexity of the function class.
 The first two terms are standard.
 The third term is the penalty due to generative model usage; any generative model estimation result for total variation distance can be plugged in.
 For example, for estimating a mixture of Gaussians, $G = (4 c_G k d^2/n_1 )^{1/2}$ which depends on the number of mixture components $k$ and dimension $d$.
-The last term is the penalty from weak supervision with $m$ LFs whose accuracy is $\alpha$ better than chance; this implies that generated samples can help weak supervision generalize when true samples cannot. \paragraph{Claim (2)} Let $d_{\mathcal{F}}(\widetilde{P}_{{\text{MV}}}, \widetilde{Q}_{{\text{MV}}})$ be the RCGAN loss with noisy labels generated by majority vote and let $\epsilon_\lambda$ be the mean error of each LF.
+The last term is the penalty from weak supervision with $m$ LFs whose accuracy is $\alpha$ better than chance; this implies that generated samples can help weak supervision generalize when true samples cannot. \paragraph{Claim (2)} Noisy labels from majority vote improve the multiplicative bound on the RCGAN loss given in Theorem 2 of \citet{rcgan2018}.
+Let $P$ and $Q$ be two distributions over $\mathcal{X} \times \{0, 1\}$ and let $\widetilde{P}_{{\text{MV}}}$ and $\widetilde{Q}_{{\text{MV}}}$ be the corresponding distributions with noisy labels generated by majority vote over $m$ LFs.
+Let $d_{\mathcal{F}}(\widetilde{P}_{{\text{MV}}}, \widetilde{Q}_{{\text{MV}}})$ be the RCGAN loss with noisy labels generated by majority vote and let $\epsilon_\lambda$ be the mean error of each of the $m$ LFs.
 Using majority vote with $m \geq 0.5\log(1 / \epsilon_\lambda)/\left( \frac{1}{2} - \epsilon_\lambda \right)^2$ LFs, we obtain an exponentially tighter multiplicative bound on the noiseless RCGAN loss:

 This means that weak supervision can help an RCGAN more-accurately learn the true joint distribution, even when the true labels are unobserved.
+The full analysis is provided in Appendix~\ref{app:theory}.